barrachri/christianbarra.com/content/posts/best-from-europython-2017.md

 <br />
 This was a lightning talk during the last day of the conference (LTs are not online yet).

-The story is quiet interesting and there is also a [crowdfunding campaign](https://www.indiegogo.com/projects/new-pants-for-europython-2018--2#/) &#x1F923;.
+The story is quiet interesting and there was also a crowdfunding campaign on indiegogo.

 But there is a lot more to come (I think more than 200 sessions), soon we are going to release all the program on [YouTube](https://www.youtube.com/channel/UC98CzaYuFNAA_gOINFB0e4Q)!